 The Sunbeam-Pettigrew property occurs in the central part of the batholith, 15 km from the Hammond Reef deposit.
 The property contains two northeast-trending intermittently mineralized zones: the so-called Sunbeam-Atiko Shear Zone and the Pettigrew-Jack Lake Shear Zone.
 Both shear zones contain significant gold occurrences, including past producers, over approximately 15 km of strike length.
 Historic gold values from these showings reportedly range from less than one gram per tonne to 898 grams per tonne (sample collected by Ontario Geological Survey).
 The majority of the previous work on the property was around 1900; exploration activity since then has been highly intermittent, and no work has been completed since 1990.
 The presence of regional shear zones as controls on mineralization does not appear to have been recognized during previous exploration, and all previous work was concentrated on exposed quartz veins.
-Exploration for a large low grade deposit similar to Hammond Reef has not been undertaken.
-Although the over-riding target for TerraX is a large, low grade gold deposit, the grade reported from some of the showings on the property suggests that a smaller, higher grade deposit might also be present.
+Exploration for a large low grade deposit, the grade reported from some of the showings on the property suggests that a smaller, higher grade deposit might also be present.